Going Farther, Cleaner and Radically Greener with Rad Power Bikes

 Want to hear a longer discussion?
 Check out this Seeing Green podcast episode.

-Sustainability runs through Rad’s design choices too.
-Their Safe Shield batteries use a protective resin “potted” design and are certified to the UL 2271 safety standard.
-Packaging changes have already eliminated 750 pounds of non-recyclable materials for every 1,000 bikes shipped.
-And through a partnership with Redwood Materials, Rad has collected over 13,500 pounds (5.8 metric tons) of batteries for recycling, keeping them out of landfills and recovering valuable metals.
+Sustainability also shows up in their design and operational choices.
+Rad’s Safe Shield batteries use a protective resin “potted” design and meet UL 2271 safety certification standards, prioritizing durability and rider safety.
+Packaging improvements have eliminated significant amounts of non-recyclable material per thousand bikes shipped.
+And through a partnership with Redwood Materials, Rad has collected and recycled thousands of pounds of batteries, keeping valuable metals in circulation and out of landfills.

 Previous